grpc/proposal/A50-xds-outlier-detection.md

 If a config is provided with both the `success_rate_ejection` and `failure_percentage_ejection` fields unset, skip starting the timer and do the following:

+ - Cancel the existing timer, if there is one.
  - Unset the timer start timestamp.
  - Un-eject all currently ejected addresses.
  - Reset each address's ejection time multiplier to 0.